smarr/SOM/IntegrationTests/README.md

 has not been specified yet.

-To successfully run the tests as regression tests, most SOM implementations come with a `TEST_EXPECTIONS` file that defines, which tests are expected to fail.
+To successfully run the tests as regression tests, most SOM implementations come with a `TEST_EXPECTATIONS` file that defines, which tests are expected to fail.

 A full example would look like this: